 All too often this system fails the owner.
 We have had cars with the timing chain well within spec get various timing chain and (more…)

-We make 4G Eclipse headers in batches.
+We make 4G Eclipse headers.
 We are never quite sure if everyone is headed to China to get their parts or if they prefer American made parts still.
 While quality parts can be made in China for a decent price, quality control over workmanship and materials is always a concern.
 Locally we have much more control over everything.

-Here is a batch that just came in.
+Here is a batch that just finished up.
 TIG welded stainless Steel throughout.
 We did an install and took some step by step pictures.

 So do you think it was time to finally change this serpentine belt? :-P Maybe this is why Mitsubishi recommends changing it every 30k miles.
 Heat can really shorten the life of rubber parts.
 This 40k mile serpentine belt lived its harsh life in Bakersfield.
 The serpentine belt os the one long belt that drives the A/C, Power steering, water pump and alternator.
 Important stuff for sure.
 Cracking on the inner ribs of the belt or a brown color means it is time!